isabella232/polymath-sdk/docs/getting_started.rst

 A successful ``reserveSecurityToken()`` call reserves a symbol to the current user address.
 Reserving a symbol means that no one else will be able to take it, while you complete the necessary steps to deploy the actual token.

-Once ``reservation.run()`` resolves, we can proceed with token creation.
-Method ``createSecurityToken()`` accepts four parameters.
+Once ``reservation.run()`` has resolved, it will return a reservation entity.
+We can use that entity to proceed with the token creation.
+Method ``createSecurityToken()`` accepts four parameters:

 - ``symbol``: the symbol we've just reserved.
-- ``name``: this name will override the name supplied during the reservation.
+- ``name``: the human-friendly name.
 - ``detailsUrl``: is an offchain (i.e a webpage) resource about the token.
 - ``divisible``: whether or not the token is divisible.

 **NB** symbols are reserved for a determined period `e.g 15 days`, after which, it can be claimed by other issuers.

 As you might have noticed, all SDK  `write` operations are represented as transaction queues.
 For each operation, the SDK creates as many transactions as needed to complete that operation.
 Upon calling `queue.run()`, the SDK executes these transactions, sequentially, until completion.
+Then it will resolve and return the relevant entity, if any.

 Reading your tokens' data
 -------------------------